maciejbis/Permalink-Manager/README.txt

 = Upcoming features =

 In the next version of plugin more functionalities will be added:

 * Support for taxonomies
 * REGEX for `Find and replace` section
-* Two-step updater, so you can double-check which permalinks will be changed before the change is applied.
+* Two-step updater, so you can double-check which permalinks will be changed before the change is applied
 * AJAX support.

 == Installation ==